So here’s the scenario.

 But I digress.
 If you’re taking care of steps #1-3, then you owe it to your audience to offer them something valuable that they may choose to pay for.

-It might be a course, or an e-book or a seminar.
+It might be a course, or an e-book or a workshop.
 There are several things that can be on your daily to-do list that will help you convert that trust into money.

 - Research/Create a product that your audience needs.
 This can also work with a stellar affiliate product.

 - Find ways to ensure that when people have your trust, they know about your offers.